 On interprofessional education: IPE provides students with an opportunity to be well-versed in what other professions bring to the table as well as what you bring to the table for the benefit and welfare of the patient.

-The College of Podiatric Medicine expects to graduate its first class in 2013.
 The concept of developing competent physicians that engage in the practice of Podiatric Medicine has positioned the WesternU CPM as a leader in assuring the podiatric medical graduates truly become physicians and surgeons as their allopathic and osteopathic colleagues.

 What one or two elements of your education proved to be the most valuable to you in your career?
 CPM students are always treated and expected to act and perform on par with our DO/MD counterparts at our hospitals, and our immersion in the different clinics and ORs is excellent for hands on learning.
 I found that my time on other services was equally as important to my time on podiatry because it made me a better thinker overall- how to work through a differential diagnosis, how to apply classroom knowledge to complicated patients, how to come to the OR prepared and develop hand skills.
 The first two years are important- you need exposure to the content- but the height of my learning came from taking that knowledge and applying it to real patients with the help and guidance of our respected and quality faculty and non-pod clinicians we work with.
 Being on the other side of things now, and thinking back on how many times I heard residency directors and clinicians we work with comment on the quality of the thought process and approach of WesternU students again highlights for me the importance and impact of the 3rd and 4th year clinical experience.